Main Navigation - Mobile

 5. A “pending civil legal action" for purposes of this subdivision is defined as including, but not limited to, judicial, administrative or arbitration proceedings.

-To the extent the school district maintains records of the identity, diagnosis,
+To the extent the District maintains records of the identity, diagnosis,

 prognosis, or treatment of any student which are maintained in connection with the performance of any drug abuse prevention function conducted, regulated, or directly or indirectly assisted by any department or agency of the United States, such records are classified as confidential and shall be disclosed only for the purposes and under the circumstances expressly authorized by law.